Bainandhika/articles-system/README.md

 6. Log files stored at articles-system/logs

 ## Postman Collection
-You can find the collection at assets directory
+You can find the collection at articles-system/assets

 ## Testing
 Use this command to run tests